AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

   ``and then`` or ``or else`` in Ada, as enforced by the ``No_Direct_Boolean_Operator`` Restrictions pragma.

-* For decision or mcdc assessments, the tool is not qualified to evaluate expressions used in assertion constructs such as Assert pragmas or their contract programming model extensions in Ada 2012 (Pre/Post pragmas or aspects, their 'Class variants, static/dynamic subtype predicates or type invariants).
-This material is then designed with the assumption that such constructs, if present in the source programs at all, are disabled, for instance thanks to an Assertion_Policy pragma.
+* For decision or mcdc analysis, the tool is not qualified to assess coverage of expressions used in assertion constructs such as Assert pragmas or their contract programming model extensions in Ada 2012 (Pre/Post pragmas or aspects, their 'Class variants, static/dynamic subtype predicates or type invariants).

+  This material is designed with the assumption that such constructs, if present in the source programs at all, are disabled, for instance thanks to an Assertion_Policy pragma.

-* For stmt, decision or mcdc assessments, the tool is also not qualified to evaluate *conditional expressions* (if-expressions and case-expressions) introduced by Ada 2012.
-From a source point of view, these are only allowed in assertion/contracts contexts, disabled for coverage analysis purposes as previously described in this section.
+* For statementt, decision or mcdc analysis on Ada 2012, the tool is not qualified to assess coverage of the new forms of expression introduced in the language, in particular: *conditional expressions*, *generalized membership tests* with more than one alternative, and *quantified expressions*.

+  Such expressions are only allowed in assertion/contracts contexts, disabled for coverage analysis purposes as previously described in this section.